Visualize 1,000,000,000 Points#

-In this notebook we process roughly one billion points and set them up for interactive visualization.
+In this notebook we process and interactively visualize over one billion points.
 You can download this jupyter notebook to follow along.

 You’ll first need to install the necessary packages.
 For the purposes of this example, we’ll do this in a new virtual environment, but you could also install them in whatever environment you’re already using for your project.